 Stefanos Tsialis has been the chief conductor and artistic director of the Athens State Orchestra since 2014.
-In his almost five years in office, despite difficult circumstances, he has managed to increase audiences by more than 40 per cent.
-For some seasons now, the ASO has begun collaboration with some of the most illustrious musicians of our time, thus demonstrating its strongly risen quality.
-They include Vladimir Fedoseyev, Vladimir Ashkenazy, Martha Argerich, Leonidas Kavakos, Maxim Vengerov and Elisabeth Leonskaya.
+In his five years in office, despite difficult circumstances, he has managed to increase audiences by more than 60 per cent.
+For some seasons now, the ASO has being repeatedly collaborating with some of the most illustrious musicians of our time, thus demonstrating its strongly risen quality.
+They include Vladimir Fedoseyev, Vladimir Ashkenazy, Christoph Eschenbach, Martha Argerich, Leonidas Kavakos, Maxim Vengerov and Elisabeth Leonskaya.

 In the current 2018/19 and 2019/2020 seasons, Stefanos Tsialis was reinvited to work with the Qatar Philharmonic, the South Westphalia Philharmonic, the Saarland State Orchestra, the Orchestra of the Teatro Massimo Bellini and the Thuringian Philharmonic in Gotha-Eisenach.
 Moreover, he will be conducting, among others, the North German Philharmonic in Rostock, the City of Muenster Philharmonic Orchestra, the Flensburg Philharmonic, the Royal Bangkok Philharmonic Orchestra, the Greek National Radio Orchestra and the Cracow Philharmonic.
 For several years, Stefanos Tsialis has also been involved in performing and recording film music.
 He speaks eight languages.

 In September 2018 he was invited to conduct the opening concert of the 10th anniversary season of the Qatar Philharmonic with Srauss's "Domestica".